Get the Athlon Sports Newsletter

 A franchise that began as the Seattle Pilots in 1969 lasted just one season in the northwest prior to moving to Milwaukee under new ownership that included Bud Selig.
 The Brewers have the distinction as the only franchise to compete in four different divisions at some point: the AL West from 1969-71, the AL East from 1972-93, the AL Central from 1994-97 and the NL Central from 1998-present.
 But Milwaukee has just two division titles, the first in 1982, and the second in 2011.
-This past summer the Brew Crew established a franchise record 96 wins.
-In 43 seasons of competition, the Brewers have finished at .500 or better just 15 times.
+In 45 seasons of competition, the Brewers have finished at .500 or better just 16 times.
 The 2002 season marked the only time the franchise lost 100 games, and the only season with a worse record than the expansion season of 1969.
 The two names that scream loudly to any Milwaukee fan for Mt.
 Rushmore are Robin Yount and Paul Molitor.
 Finding two additional names takes a bit more digging.

 The most popular man in Milwaukee (who never played for the Green Bay Packers, that is) won two MVP awards, one as a shortstop in 1982, the second as a centerfielder in 1989.
 Yount made his major league debut on Opening Day in 1974 at age 18 and spent his entire 20-year career with the Brewers.
 The Hall of Famer amassed 3,142 hits, 1,632 runs and 1,406 RBIs in a Brewers uniform.